christianacca/web-api-starter/docs/tls-compliance-report.md

 **Bicep template:** [`azure-sql-server.bicep`](../tools/infrastructure/arm-templates/azure-sql-server.bicep)
 **AVM module:** `avm/res/sql/server:0.21.1`

-The Bicep template does not pass `minimalTlsVersion` to the AVM module.
-The AVM module default is `'1.2'`, meaning the logical server is deployed with a minimum of TLS 1.2.
+The Bicep template explicitly sets `minimalTlsVersion: '1.3'` on both the primary and failover SQL servers, causing Azure SQL Database to reject any client connection that negotiates a TLS version lower than 1.3.

 Additionally, Microsoft has retired TLS 1.0 and TLS 1.1 support from Azure SQL Database at the platform level: